PhilipSkinner/elemental-lowcode/src/support.documentation/integrations.md

 ##### Bearer Token

-To authenticate with the third party system using a static bearer token use a mechanism of `token` alog with a type of `bearer`:
+To authenticate with the third party system using a static bearer token use a mechanism of `token` along with a type of `bearer`:

 ```
 {